HOW IT HAPPENED - ANTI- DOORING 'DUTCH REACH' MEME GONE VIRAL

 A writer for Outside Online Magazine Ben Fox based in Santa Fe read the Globe story online, and pitched it to his editors.
 Of its own initiative, unbeknownst to the Project, Outside Online editors and videographer Marie Sullivan of an afternoon produced Outside's "The Dutch Reach - Safe For Work" video (9/19/16).
 Their video went viral, garnering over one million views in one month!
 Two weeks later, Marco Werman of WGBH & PRI/BBC World Service's The World produced a radio interview with the Dutch Reach Project's founder and distributed it to hundreds of stations across North America, linking to the video in its online/archived edition.
 The broadcast was soon relayed to Europe and beyond.

-The Dutch Reach method is now spreading world-wide with over 1.3 million views of the Outside Online video on its two original portals alone, OO's and OO's YouTube account site.
+The Dutch Reach method is now spreading world-wide with over 1.3 million views of the Outside Online video on its two original portals alone, OO's and OO's YouTube account site [note: 3.1M as of October 2016].
 Google 'Dutch Reach' to find a couple of dozen more sites carrying the video or telling the story, including BBC World Service/PRI, Upworthy, 99percentinvisible, CleanTechica, and diverse online & social media sites in Canada, Australia, United Kingdom, Ireland, South Africa, Belgium, Netherlands, Austria, Germany, Denmark, Sweden, Romania, Italy, Spain, & Japan (1, 2), including cycling and safer streets organizations and clubs, auto dealers, radio stations, plaintiff's attorneys, insurance companies, news outlets, TV stations, etc.

 AND WHY IT'S HAPPENING